NativeScript/nativescript-angular-guide/src/chapters/chapter6.md

 nativeScriptBootstrap(AppComponent);
 ```

-Next, open `app/platform.ios.css` and paste in the following code:
+Finally, because a translucent status bar continues to take up space on iOS, open `app/platform.ios.css` and paste in the following code, which bumps the content of the page on top of the status bar.

 ``` CSS
 Page {